johnsonzhuangsh/BinDecHexOctConverter/Readme.md

 make
 ```

-or specify the file, selfMakefile as the input to the make command.
+or specify the file, selfMakefile as the input to the make command (this way is currently used)

 ```
 make -f selfMakefile